-- a. ensure that if a service user suffers an adverse event that may have caused them harm, they are informed by a responsible person promptly, openly and honestly about what happened, how it happened, their condition and their ongoing care plan - b. respond courteously and honestly to anyone who complains about the care, treatment or other services they have received - c. promote and support a culture of open disclosure in your workplace and practice d. where you become aware that an adverse event has occurred to a service user, and the service user has not been informed, act by reporting in writing the matter to an appropriate person and request the open disclosure policy be implemented.
+- a. ensure that if a service user suffers an adverse event that may have caused them harm, they are informed by a responsible person promptly, openly and honestly about what happened, how it happened, their condition and their ongoing care plan - b. respond courteously and honestly to anyone who complains about the a. provide information about relevant complaints mechanisms if requested.

+- care, treatment or other services they have received - c. promote and support a culture of open disclosure in your workplace and practice - d. where you become aware that an adverse event has occurred to a service user, and the service user has not been informed, act by reporting in writing the matter to an appropriate person and request the open disclosure policy be implemented.